 The programme provides students with core skills in wide aspects of the security of information systems and specialised skills in the chosen specialisation.
-Students get a unique chance to study under high-level cyber security practitioners from Estonian banks, telecoms, law enforcement, CERT and the NATO Cooperative Cyber Defence Centre of Excellence.
+Students get a unique chance to study under high-level Cybersecurity practitioners from Estonian universities, industry, law enforcement, CERT and the NATO Cooperative Cyber Defence Centre of Excellence.

 Cyber Security; Digital Forensics; Cryptography

 LEVEL OF STUDYMaster's

 STUDY LOAD120 ECTS (view curriculum)

 The programme is taught jointly by the two largest public universities in Estonia.
 The Cyber Security and Digital Forensics studies are concentrated in Tallinn, while the specialisation in Cryptography is concentrated in Tartu.
 Upon successful completion of the programme students will receive a joint degree signed by both universities - TalTech and University of Tartu.

 The public focus on the field of cyber security is growing around the world.
 Estonia is well known for its eagerness to put innovative IT solutions into everyday use.
 It is a pioneer in electronic identities and electronic voting and enthusiastically adopts mobile technology, online banking and electronic government services.
 However, with so many e-solutions and such extensive use of the internet, attention also needs to be turned to the security issue.

 - By choosing electable courses, it is possible to specialise in one of the following aspects or a suitable mix of those:

 - Organisational aspects - law, organization, psychology, standards, etc.

 - Technological aspects - networking, attack/defence technology, cryptography.